jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 └─sdc1    8:33   0  1024G  0 part
 ```

-Create a backup directory on the file system as a mountpoint
+Create a backup directory on the file system as a mount point
 and mount the partition.

 ```bash